- Patreon takes 10% of all creator earnings plus payment processing fees, totaling 13-15% of revenue

 - Substack charges the same 10% as Patreon and works best for writers, not creators with broader audiences

-- Building your own app costs $0 upfront with a revenue share partner, gives you full brand ownership, and adds App Store discovery as a growth channel
+- Building your own app works on a revenue share with a revenue share partner, gives you full brand ownership, and adds App Store discovery as a growth channel

 | Platform | Platform Fee | Monthly Cost | Content Ownership | Custom Branding | App Store Presence |